 The other main causes of perioral dermatitis, which often occur in combination, are these:

-- Sodium lauryl/laureth sulfate in hair care, in laundry detergent, and in toothpaste can trigger perioral dermatitis
+- Sodium lauryl/laureth sulfate in hair care, in laundry detergent, and in toothpaste can trigger or exacerbate perioral dermatitis

-- Heavy creams and facial oils can trigger perioral dermatitis
+- Heavy creams and facial oils can trigger or exacerbate perioral dermatitis

 - Hormonal fluctuations often trigger perioral dermatitis

 - Stress is a factor in the vast majority of cases of perioral dermatitis, and can often be worsened by the condition itself